 Admissions selection criteria

-These are used to select whom will be accepted to study at UCT.
+These are used to select who will be accepted to study at UCT.
 First, the school decides who has met the (minimum) admission requirements.
-Then, the admissions selection criteria for the programme concerned is applied.
+Then, the admissions selection criteria for the program concerned is applied.

 You (A person who applies to study for a degree, diploma or certificate).
 Once you register at UCT, you become a student.